Airbus A300: Operational history

-Immediately after the launch, sales of the A300 were weak for some years, with most orders going to airlines that had an obligation to favor the domestically made product – notably Air France and Lufthansa, the first two airlines to place orders for the type.
-Following the appointment of Bernard Lathière as Henri Ziegler's replacement, an aggressive sales approach was adopted.
-Indian Airlines was the world's first domestic airline to purchase the A300, ordering three aircraft with three options.
-However, between December 1975 and May 1977, there were no sales for the type.
-During this period a number of "whitetail" A300s – completed but unsold aircraft – were completed and stored at Toulouse, and production fell to half an aircraft per month amid calls to pause production completely.
+Following the appointment of Bernard Lathière as Henri Ziegler's replacement in 1975, Airbus adopted a more aggressive sales strategy.
+Despite this, between December 1975 and May 1977 no new orders were secured.
+During this period, a number of "whitetail" A300s—completed but unsold aircraft—were stored at Toulouse, and production fell to half an aircraft per month amid calls to suspend the program entirely.